tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

     python manage.py createsuperuser

+## Collect static files

+Custom static files (images, javascript and css - i.e. everything useful for beautifying the frontend) are developed in the static folders defined in the list variable `STATICFILES_DIRS` in settings.<br>
+In this app, one of these flders is is `static`.

+In production (i.e. when `DEBUG = False`), the static files must be served by the web server (e.g. nginx).

+Since the layout of the admin section is managed by Django, the static files of the admin section will automatically created into the folder defined in the variable `STATIC_ROOT` in settings.<br>
+In this app it is `staticfiles`.

+So, every time new static files are developed in `STATICFILES_DIRS` folders, the STATIC_ROOT must be updated.<br>
+This can be done by running the django command `collectstatic`.

+    sudo su
+    cd /var/www/aqi_luftdaten
+    source venv/bin/activate

+    python manage.py collectstatic

 ## Configure the app to be hosted on the RPi

 In `aqi_luftdaten/settings.py`, insert the IP of the RPi in the list variable `ALLOWED_HOSTS`